 Employee wellness is a top priority for most business owners, especially given the implications a poor working environment can bring.
 It’s no secret that people who enjoy where they work are far more productive and less prone to sick days than those that don’t.
 Plus, employers who genuinely care about staff wellbeing are seen in a far better light than those that don’t.
 This leads to improved retention levels and an all round positive working environment.

 Wellness in the workplace is nothing new, but the way it can be incorporated into the office is constantly changing.
 New technology and working trends mean that employers have to adapt to meet the needs of their staff and offering employee benefits isn’t always enough.
-So, to help, here’s 3 key tips for creating a healthier workplace with your office fit-out.
+So, to help, here are 3 key tips for creating a healthier workplace with your office fit-out.

 Incorporate Standing Desks